 That last task is particularly important since retirement plan sponsors are held to a fiduciary standard.
 This means they’re required to act in the best interests of plan participants and they also assume liability for the company’s retirement plan.

-Retirement plan consulting services can help plan sponsors carry out their fiduciary duties because they’re knowledgeable about things like ERISA, pension plans and other regulatory guidelines.
+Retirement plan consulting services can help plan sponsors carry out their fiduciary duties, and keep retirement plans compliant with rules and regulations because they’re knowledgeable about things like ERISA, pension plans and other regulatory guidelines.
 This can help ensure the plan is being run properly and isn’t violating any federal regulations.

 Aside from that, retirement plan consultants can offer additional services to their clients.
 For example, they can review a company’s retirement plan to look for areas where performance or participation could be improved.
 That might entail looking at employee participation rates and how assets in the plan are allocated.